andrewdavidsmith/transferase/README.md

 - I appreciate your feedback.
 You can open an issue on GitHub or contact me (Andrew) directly via the email in my GitHub profile.

-- A table-of-contents for the documentation should be "here" but I don't have it organized yet.
-All current documentation can be found in the [docs](docs) directory of this repo.

 ## What's new